Decoherence across phase-space scales: From compass states to general quantum states: PHASE SPACE AND DECOHERENCE: SPECIFIC CASES

 As discussed in Sec.~\ref{sec:cases}, the crucial phase-space features of the standard compass state and its variant are influenced by different parameters, with the standard compass state representing a limiting case of the optimized one; that is, by adjusting certain parameters, these two states can be easily transformed into each other.
-This section now examines how the effect of decoherence varies during the transition between these two states by analyzing their interaction with a thermal reservoir~\cite{Kim1992, PhysRevA.63.032106}.
+In this section, we present the main results of our investigation by considering the compass state and its optimized versions, examining how the effects of decoherence evolve during the transition between these states through their interaction with a thermal reservoir~\cite{Kim1992, PhysRevA.63.032106}.

 The master equation governing the temporal evolution of a single-mode state $\hat{\rho}$ in the presence of the considered thermal reservoir is given by:

 where the first term represents the transfer through the decay of photons from the quantum system to the thermal reservoir, and the second term corresponds to the transfer of excitation from the non-zero temperature heat reservoir to the quantum system.
 The field decay rate is labeled by $\omega$, and the average thermal photon number in the cavity is $\overline{n}$.
 When $\overline{n}=0$, Eq.~(\ref{eq:models_decoh}) depicts a zero-temperature reservoir, which is also known as the photon-loss reservoir~\cite{Buzek1992}.